8 Ways to Add a Meaty Taste to Plant-Based Dishes

 Short for monosodium glutamate, MSG is an FDA-approved food additive that’s derived from glutamic acid (one of the essential amino acids found in complete proteins).
 It enhances meaty flavors, making plant-based ingredients like tomatoes, mushrooms and soy taste more savory.
 You’ll only need a small amount (about 1/8 teaspoon) if using it as a finishing seasoning, or you can add as much as 1/2 teaspoon to sauces or soups while they simmer to amp up the flavors.

 Before we get started, we must caution you: It is really easy to overdo it with liquid smoke, so be sure you know how to use liquid smoke without going overboard.
 In small quantities, liquid smoke makes anything taste like it came straight off the charcoal grill.
 (Wondering what is liquid smoke?
 We’ve got you covered.)
 In larger quantities, though, it creates extremely bitter flavors and carries an unpleasant aftertaste.
 We like adding it to marinades for roasted or grilled vegetables or adding a little bit to homemade sauces.
 About a teaspoon per cup of sauce should do the trick nicely.
+Get started with these liquid smoke recipes.

 Nutritional yeast is grown specifically to be used as a food product.
 These yellow flakes are naturally high in glutamic acid, and they work well as both a finishing and cooking ingredient.
 Add nutritional yeast to hot soups, puree it into cashew creams or mix it with grains, and the nutty flavor will melt in and permeate every bite.
 Alternatively, a finishing sprinkle adds a Parmesan cheese-like finish to popcorn, toast or roasted vegetables.